Preface

 Author Contributions

 All authors contributed intellectually to the development of the protocol, including reviewing, editing, and approving the final version.
-DMW organized and led protocol development and the writing process.
+DMW organized and led protocol development, writing, and website management.

 • Intellectual leadership: Led by JCB with contributions from MWA, FD, JAK, JEM, JAGQ, MS, and DMW.